 Water Treatment Solutions For Houston Homes

-Municipal water treatment plants do a pretty good job of providing clean water coming from the plant.
-Municipal water systems treat the water with various chemicals and filters, but there are still some impurities.
-Once the water is in the city pipes, it can gather additional impurities before reaching your home.
+Even if municipal water treatment plants do a pretty good job of providing clean water coming from the plant, there can still some (or a lot) of impurities that can gather before reaching your home.
 These impurities can cause pipes to become brittle, cause clogs, and make your plumbing system inefficient or leaky.
-In home water filtration can solve many of the problems and concerns Houston homeowners have with water quality.
+In-home water filtration can solve many of the problems and concerns Houston homeowners have with water quality.